IgniteUI/indigo-design-docfx/en/components/chips.md

 ## Chip Content

-The Chip has rich support for content templating via the prefix and suffix containers allowing to insert icons and text before and after the chip main text content.
-In Sketch, prefix and suffix containers can be added by finding them in the Overrides/Input/Prefix/Container and Overrides/Input/Suffix/Container or removed by setting them to ~No Symbol.
-The layout will adjust accordingly.
-In Adobe XD, you have to show the needed layers or delete the unused instead, and the layout will adjust through the use of stacks.
+The Chip has rich support for content templating via the prefix and suffix containers allowing to insert icons and text before and after the main label.
+In Sketch, prefix and suffix containers can be added by finding them in the Overrides/Input/Prefix/Container and Overrides/Input/Suffix/Container or removed by setting them to ~No Symbol, upon which the layout will adjust accordingly.
+In Adobe XD, you have to make the desired layers visible and delete the unnecessary elements from them.
+If you want to remove a prefix or suffix all at once, simply delete it altogether.
+In the end, the layout will adjust thanks to the Stack that is being used.

 <img class="responsive-img" src="../images/chip_comfy.png" srcset="../images/chip_comfy@2x.png 2x" />
 `Text`